typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ```

 In this example we are only closing the passed resource in case
-cancelation occurred.
+cancellation occurred.
 As to why we're doing this — consider that
 the `BufferedReader` reference was given to us and usually the
 producer of such a resource should also be in charge of releasing
 it.
 If this function would release the given `BufferedReader` on